 Lunch Time

-Right off the bat, we found New Orleans to be a random food gem with shops and restaurants everywhere we turned.
-While walking around, I kept getting distracted by everything I saw but I had an agenda: find a place that served po’boys and gumbo in that order.
+We immediately found New Orleans a random food gem with shops and restaurants everywhere we turned.
+While walking around, I kept getting distracted by everything I saw but had an agenda: find a place that served po’boys and gumbo in that order.

-Our first stop was Daisy Dukes an eatery near our hotel that has chains throughout the city.
-We found just what we were looking for, a simple lunch packed with all the flavors of NOLA.
+Our first stop was Daisy Dukes, an eatery near our hotel with chains throughout the city.
+We found just what we were looking for: a simple lunch packed with all the flavors of NOLA.
 I think I am in love with gumbo now!
-If you have a favorite recipe, please share it with me because I would love to recreate the dish at home!
+If you have a favorite recipe, please share it with me because I would love to recreate it at home!

 St. Charles Streetcar